SierraChapman/note-taker/README.md

 ```
 ## Usage

 To view the live website, visit the [deployed link](https://note-taker-sc.herokuapp.com/).
-To run a local version of the website, download the repository, run `npm install` to install the required packages, and run `npm start` to start the server on your computer.
+To run a local version of the application, download the repository, run `npm install` to install the required packages, and run `npm start` to start the server on your computer.

 ## Demonstration